awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

 1. In the navigation pane, choose **Instances**\.

+   If the navigation pane is closed, choose the menu icon at the top left to open it\.

 1. Choose the DB instance you wish to delete\.